 - Rinse your mouth with a chlorhexidine-based mouthwash.

 It's possible to even reverse your pericoronitis symptoms by following these steps.
 If you're looking to ease your discomfort, you can talk to your dentist about pain medications, too.

-If the infection persists beyond this time frame or occurs repeatedly, seek treatment from a dental professional as soon as possible.
+If the condition persists beyond this time frame or occurs repeatedly, seek treatment from a dental professional as soon as possible.
 Typical pericoronitis treatment involves the removal of wisdom teeth.
 Your dentist may prescribe antibiotics if complications prevent the teeth from being taken out immediately.
-As the IJDMR review explains, your dentist may also recommend removal of the pericoronal flap to help prevent infection in the area.
+As the IJDMR review explains, your dentist may also recommend removal of the pericoronal flap to help prevent problems in the area.